-- In line with KCSIE 2022, safeguarding and promoting the welfare of children is defined for the purposes of this policy as:

-- protecting children from maltreatment

-- preventing impairment of children's mental and physical health or development

-- ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and
+- In line with 'Working Together to Safeguard Children' and KCSIE, safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - providing help and support to meet the needs of children as soon as problems emerge - o protecting children from maltreatment, whether that is within or outside the home, including online - o preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care

+- promoting the upbringing of children with their birth parents, or otherwise family network, whenever possible and where this is in the best interests of the child(ren)

-- o taking action to enable all children to have the best outcomes.
+- o taking action to enable all children to have the best outcomes

+- Child protection is part of safeguarding and promoting the welfare of all children and is

+defined as activity that is undertaken to protect specific children who are suspected to be

+suffering, or likely to suffer, significant harm.
+This includes harm that occurs inside or

+outside the home, including online.

 - The school acknowledges that safeguarding includes a wide range of specific issues including (but not limited to):

 - Abuse and neglect

-- Bullying, including cyberbullying
+- o Bullying, including cyberbullying

 - Child-on-child abuse

-- Children with family members in prison
+- o Children with family members in prison

+- Children who are absent or missing from education

 - Children Missing Education (CME)

 - Child missing from home or care

 - Child Sexual Exploitation (CSE)

 - Child Criminal Exploitation (CCE)

 - Contextual safeguarding (risks outside the family home)

 - County lines and gangs

-- Domestic abuse
+- o Domestic abuse

 - Drugs and alcohol misuse

 - Fabricated or induced illness

 - Faith abuse

-- o Gender based abuse and violence against women and girls
+- Gender based abuse and violence against women and girls

 - o Hate

 - o Homelessness

 - Human trafficking and modern slavery

 - Mental health

-- Nude or semi-nude image sharing, aka youth produced/involved sexual imagery or "sexting"
+- Nude or semi-nude image sharing, aka youth produced/involved sexual imagery or 'sexting'

 - Online safety

 - Preventing radicalisation and extremism

 - Private fostering

 - Relationship abuse

 - Serious violence

 - Sexual violence and sexual harassment

 - So-called 'honour-based' abuse, including Female Genital Mutilation (FGM) and forced marriage

-- Upskirting
+- 'Upskirting'

-(Also see Part One and Annex B within 'Keeping Children Safe in Education' 2022)
+(Also see Part One and Annex B within 'Keeping Children Safe in Education')

-I.4 Related Safeguarding Policies
+1.4 Related Safeguarding Policies

-- This policy is one of a series in the school integrated safeguarding portfolio and should be read and actioned in conjunction with the policies as listed below:
+This policy is one of a series in the school integrated safeguarding portfolio and should be read and actioned in conjunction with the policies as listed below:

 - Attendance

 - Behaviour and relationships

 - Online safety

 - Data protection

 - Relationships and Sex Education (RSE)

 - Health and safety

 - Managing allegations against staff

 - Whistleblowing

 - Staff Code of Conduct